Home » Symptoms » Dog Symptoms A-Z » Disorientation

 -

-Confusion in familiar environments: A dog that is suddenly unable to find its way around its home shows a clear sign of disorientation.
-He may have difficulty finding food and water bowls or recognizing the way into the house.
+Confusion in familiar environments: A dog that suddenly can’t find its way around at home shows a clear sign of Disorientation.
+It may have trouble finding its food and water bowls or recognizing the way into the house.

 -